sethadam1/essential-mac-apps/README.md

 The world's most popular messaging app.
 Yes, it's made by Meta.
 But it's solid and ubiquitous.

 ### [Zoom](https://zoom.us/)
-Video conferencing platform that enables high-quality video meetings, webinars, and screen sharing with reliable performance and cross-platform compatibility.
+Video conferencing platform with reliable performance and cross-platform compatibility.

 ---